-In 2018, the Company adopted and stockholders approved the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan.
+In 2018, the Board approved and the Company's stockholders approved and adopted the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan and subsequently approved an amendment to the plan in 2019.
+If approved, the Amended 2018 plan, detailed in Proposal Three beginning on page 16, would increase the shares available for issuance thereunder by an additional 5,550,308 shares, among other changes.
 The purpose of the 2018 Plan is to advance the interests of the Company and our stockholders by enabling us to attract and retain qualified individuals to perform services, provide incentive compensation for such individuals in a form that is linked to the growth and profitability of our company and increases in stockholder value, and provide opportunities for equity participation that align the interests of participants with those of our stockholders.

-The 2018 Plan replaced the Amended and Restated Xtant Medical Equity Incentive Plan ("Prior Plan").
+The 2018 Plan replaced the Amended and Restated Xtant Medical Equity Incentive Plan (the "Prior Plan").
 However, the terms of the Prior Plan, as applicable, continue to govern awards outstanding under the Prior Plan until exercised, expired, paid, or otherwise terminated or canceled.